mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-and-service-gateway.md

 [root@ip-10-0-4-236 ec2-user]# <PASTE>
 ```

-and paste the generated deployment script for Linux

 Similar for Windows.
 Connect to the instance and paste the windows deployment script to the console.
 Ignore the error at the top.
 The agent will install just fine.

 ```sh